Nomusa Dube-Ncube

 Nomusa Dube-Ncube is a South African politician and former diplomat who was the 9th Premier of KwaZulu-Natal from August 2022 to June 2024.
 She currently serves as Deputy Minister of Higher Education and Training since 22 July 2025.
 A member of the African National Congress, she is the first woman to hold the office of being the Premier of KwaZulu-Natal.
 She was succeeded by Thami Ntuli.

 Previously, she served as the Member of the Executive Council (MEC) for Cooperative Governance and Traditional Affairs from July 2009 to May 2019, as the MEC for Economic Development, Tourism and Environmental Affairs from May 2019 until November 2020, and as the MEC for Finance from November 2020 until her appointment as premier in August 2022.
 Prior to serving in the legislature, she was South Africa's ambassador to the Czech Republic.

 Early life

-Born in KwaMashu, Dube-Ncube is Doctor of Administration a qualification she completed in 2025 from the University of KWAZULU-NATAL.
-She holds a master's degree in public administration.
-She also holds diplomas in public management, management and leadership as well as training and development.
+Nomusa Dube-Ncube was born in KwaMashu.
+She has completed diplomas in public management, management and leadership as well as training and development.
+She holds a master's degree in public administration, a Doctor of Administration from the University of KwaZulu-Natal.